View the full Registration Guide.

-When a timetable cannot be filled with an assigned course, grade 10 students will be assigned a Guided Learning course.
-No grade 10 students will have a spare.
+When a timetable cannot be filled with an assigned course, Grade 10 students will be assigned an AAC course.
+No Grade 10 students will have a spare.

-The GDL time can be used to study for upcoming exams, homework, complete missed assignments, or complete modular course work.
+The AAC time can be used to study for upcoming exams, homework, complete missed assignments or complete modular course work.